Tomaras of Gwalior: Origin

+The Tomaras claimed to be Rajputs.
 The 1631 Rohtas Fort inscription states that the Tomaras belonged to the lunar race (Somavaṃśa), and traces their ancestry to the legendary king Pandu.
 The various medieval chronicles connect the Tomaras of Gwalior to the Tomaras of Delhi, whose power had declined after the Chahamana and the Ghurid invasions of Delhi in the 12th century.
 Like the Rohtas inscription, Khadagrai's Gopachala-Akhyana traces the ancestry of the Tomaras to the lunar deity Chandra.
 Its different manuscripts differ about the number of kings who preceded Virasimha, the first Tomara ruler of Gwalior.
 One manuscript states that as many as 208 Tomara kings preceded Virasimha.
 These manuscripts count the legendary king Janamejaya and the Delhi Tomara king Anagapala among his ancestors.
 These genealogical lists are obviously fictitious.

 The various sources provide different names for Virasimha's grandfather.
 Virasimhavaloka, which was composed during Virasimha's reign, names his father as Devabrahma (or "Devavarmma" in one manuscript), and his grandfather as Kamalasimha.
 Later sources, which appear to be inaccurate, give different names for these two people.
 For example, one manuscript of Khadagrai's Gopachala-Akhyana names the father as Brahmadeva and the grandfather as Ghatama-deva.
 Another manuscript of the same text names the father as Sultansimha and the grandfather as Kunwarpala, while stating that Brahmadeva is another name for Virasimha.